shamirlabs/diva-package/README.md

 ## Pipeline

-Kurtosis can deploy the following services in order:
+Kurtosis can sequentially deploy the following services for a Diva package setup:

 - ethereum_clients
 - deploy smart_contract